Life Expectancy by Country – Ranked 2026

 with No Comments

-Countries ranked by life expectancy at birth, measured by years, using the latest data from the World Bank.
+Countries ranked by life expectancy at birth, measured in years, using the latest internationally compiled demographic data.

 Life expectancy at birth is the average number of years a newborn child is expected to live if mortality patterns at the time of its birth remain constant in the future.